 No one understands a Virgo more than another Virgo.
 The zodiac’s earthy Virgin is notorious for being a total perfectionist.
 Highly organized and detail-oriented, their apartments are always immaculate, never leaving the house with a hair out of place.
 They set very high standards for themselves, and are picky about whom they choose to spend time with.
 When two Virgos get together, it can seem like a match made in heaven.
 But dating your own sign can be both a blessing and a curse.
-Virgo and Virgo’s zodiac compatibility has everything you need to know about this zodiac match.
+Virgo and Virgo’s compatibility shows why this relationship may require some patience.

 “Being a Virgo is often a thankless job, so it can feel special, if not alarming, to date someone who understands how they feel and [who] analyzes things — a Virgo specialty — in a similar way,” Dana DeFranco, astrologer and co-host of the Allegedly Astrology podcast, tells Bustle.
 “Virgos are skilled at the sport of mental gymnastics and can talk themselves in and out of anything.
 However, once they’ve invested time and money into a relationship, they’re usually in it to win it.”